Canale 5: 1980s

-On 10 January 1980, Silvio Berlusconi and Mike Bongiorno held a press conference at the Telemilano studios.
-With a view to create a national network, Berlusconi agreed with about 50 private broadcasters (even those not owned by him) scattered throughout Italy, to broadcast the same programmes at the same time on all stations.
-The experiment officially began with the game show I Sogni Nel Casetto (Dreams in the Drawer), hosted by Mike Bongiorno and produced by Reteitalia.
-The game show, together with other Reteitalia productions, would have largely positive audience results, mostly due to the "pizzone" technique, thanks to which Reteitalia's productions were broadcast nationwide.
+In January 1980, with a view to creating a national network, Berlusconi reached an agreement with 25 private broadcasters across the country, including those not owned by him, to broadcast the same programmes in the same time slots.
+The experiment officially began with the game show I sogni nel cassetto (Dreams in the Drawer), hosted by Mike Bongiorno and produced by Reteitalia.
+This show, together with other Reteitalia productions, achieved a significant viewership thanks to the "pizzone" technique which allowed Reteitalia's shows to be broadcast nationwide.
+The technique consisted of recording the programmes on videocassettes, with the advertising already inserted, and distributing them via courier (daily or weekly depending on the programme) from the operations centre in Milan to the consortium of local private broadcasters distributed across the whole national territory.
+Thus began Canale 5's activities as an extra-regional broadcaster throughout northern Italy.